jlcarr/LeetCode/README.md

 - **Memory**: 16.18 MB
 - **Solution**: We can add any number of steps on top of the shortest path.
 Since we have diagonals available to us the shortest path is the smaller of the x and y distances.
 One edge case is if we start in the same position as the target and time is 1, we cannot succeed because we need to step off first.

+### Problem 2872
+- **Name**: Maximum Number of K-Divisible Components
+- **Runtime**: 199 ms
+- **Memory**: 35.36 MB
+- **Solution**: We can greedily either absorb or cut leaves until there are none left.
+If a leaf is a multiple of k, obviously we want to cut it into its own component, otherwise it must be part of its parent's component: it's a leaf so it doesn't have any other choice.
+We can just remove it and add its value to its parent.
+We can then iterate with new leaves created and come to the optimal solution.

 ### Problem 2873
 - **Name**: Maximum Value of an Ordered Triplet I
 - **Runtime**: 57 ms